edgedb/edgedb/docs/datamodel/access_policies.rst

 .. warning::

-  Starting with the upcoming EdgeDB 3.0 access policy restrictions do **not** apply to any access policy expression.
+  Starting with the upcoming EdgeDB 3.0, access policy restrictions will **not** apply to any access policy expression.
 This means that when reasoning about access policies it is no longer necesary to take other policies into account.
-Instead all data is visible for the purpose of *defining* an access policy.
+Instead, all data is visible for the purpose of *defining* an access policy.

-  This change is done to simplify reasoning about access policies.
+  This change is being made to simplify reasoning about access policies and to allow certain patterns to be express efficiently.
 Since those who have access to modifying the schema can remove unwanted access policies, no additional security is provided by applying access policies to each other's expressions.

-  It is possible to enable this :ref:`future <ref_eql_sdl_future>` behavior in EdgeDB 2.x by adding the following to the schema: ``using future nonrecursive_access_policies;``.
+  It is possible (and recommended) to enable this :ref:`future
+  <ref_eql_sdl_future>` behavior in EdgeDB 2.6 and later by adding the
+  following to the schema: ``using future nonrecursive_access_policies;``.

 Examples